philspence/gendock/README.md

 **target_mass** is the appproximate mass of the molecules that you want to generate.

-***optional***, **nligands** is the number of molecules you want to generate, if an argument is given, all possible molecules will be generated (this can range into the tens of millions of molecules).
+***optional***, **nligands** is the number of molecules you want to generate, if an argument is given, all possible molecules will be generated (this can range into the tens of millions of molecules - *be warned*).
 If a number is given, then that amount of molecules will be randomly chosen from the possible molecules that could be generated.

 ***optional***, **mol** is an RDKit mol object that contains wildcard atoms i.e '`[*]`' atoms.
 For example one could generate an RDKit mol by the following:
 ```